-I am Professor of History, Executive Director of Public Seminar, and Director of the Digital Humanities Initiative at The New School in Greenwich Village, New York City.
+I am Professor of History and Executive Director of Public Seminar at The New School in Greenwich Village, New York City.

 I live in New York City and Northampton, Massachusetts.
 The best way to reach me is by email.
-I am represented by the Sandra Dijkstra LIterary Agency, Los Angeles, CA.
+I am represented by Roz Foster of the Sandra Dijkstra Literary Agency, Los Angeles, CA.